 Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of courses articulated.
 Contact the Office of Admissions for details.

 All transfer work is evaluated first by the Transfer Articulation Office in the Office of Undergraduate Admissions to determine overall acceptance of credit.
 The credits transferred may or may not apply toward your specific degree program, please complete a degree evaluation (information on how to complete one is listed below) or speak with an advisor to learn more about how your credits will apply towards your degree program.

 The Office of Undergraduate Admissions evaluates the acceptability of total credits transferrable to FGCU and identifies total credits accepted at the lower division (1000 and 2000 level courses).
 The college of the student's major assigns the equivalent upper division (3000 and 4000 level) courses.
+Admission to FGCU does not guarantee acceptance into all programs or courses offered by the University.
 The University reserves the right to evaluate transfer credit courses on an individual basis.
-The final applicability of transfer of credit rests with the respective academic advisor.
-Admission to FGCU does not guarantee acceptance into all programs or courses offered by the University.
+The final applicability of transfer of credit rests with the respective academic advisor, thus they may ask you to provide course descriptions and/ or syllabi for formal review of your transfer credit.

 Within a few weeks of being admitted to Florida Gulf Coast University we will articulate your college transcripts.
 We only articulate official transcripts and do not articulate courses from another college/university that may have been posted as transfer credit on that transcript.
 Please make sure to send all final official transcripts to the Undergraduate Admissions Office directly.
 We cannot accept faxed transcripts or transcripts in sealed envelopes that have been opened by the student.